 Oats contain many nutrients including vitamins B6, E, and K, calcium, iron, potassium, and magnesium.
 In addition, oats are high in soluble fiber, which helps keep your digestive tract healthy.

-5. Corn Malt
+5. Corn malt

 Corn malt is made by fermenting corn kernels.
 It is used to make corn syrup, corn starch, and corn oil.